Frequently Asked Questions

 Features & Capabilities

-Yes, Priority Software offers over 150 plug & play connectors, unlimited API connectivity, embedded integrations, and supports ODBC drivers, RESTful API, and SFTP file integration for legacy systems.
-Source
+Yes, Priority Software provides over 150 plug & play connectors, unlimited API connectivity, embedded integrations, and ODBC drivers for third-party tools.
+It also supports RESTful API and SFTP file integration for legacy systems, ensuring seamless interoperability with ERP, POS, logistics, and other business applications.

 What industries does Priority Software serve?